Getting set up in Shanghai

 Generally, the healthcare system in China is most probably quite different to what is available in your home country.
 The standards are highly variable — excellent services are available in the right places, in other places the standards are significantly lower.
 My advice is to always go to a English speaking hospital, and know where these are so that you can go directly there in an emergency situation.
 Here is a list of hospitals with an international section that are near NYU.
 These are more expensive, but needless to say this is worth it in a life-or-death, emergency, situation.
 With adequate insurance, the costs will be covered and hence there is little point in cutting costs.

 You may be aware that in China some pages, in particular all Google pages (gmail, google maps, etc.), are blocked.
 Within the NYU Shanghai building, you will be able to access any page, including Google.
 However, if you are outside of the building you will need a VPN to access these pages.
-NYU will provide you with a VPN, that can be used with a netID (your NYU ID) and password.
+NYU will provide you with a VPN, that can be used with a netID (your NYU ID) and password all over China.
 If you want to purchase your own VPN, then you can do this as well of course, but the NYU VPN will probably be cheaper and faster.
 Its best that you set up at least one of these before you arrive here, so you have full access from the beginning:

 Instructions on setting up Cisco Anyconnect (requires NYU NetID)